serverless/blog/posts/2017-10-04-serverless-vs-containers.md

 ### When to choose serverless

 In that vein, serverless is great if you need traffic pattern changes to be automatically detected and handled instantly.
-You can even completely shut down the application if there's no traffic at all.
+The application is even completely shut down if there's no traffic at all.
 With serverless applications, you pay only for the resources you use; no usage, no costs.

 The serverless developer doesn't have to care about administrating underlying infrastructure; they just need to care about the code and the business value to end users.
 Iteration can be more rapid, as code can be shipped faster, without set-up or provisioning.
 In fact, because the underlying infrastructure is abstracted, the developer may not even know what it looks like.
 They won't really need to.